top of page

 Why do they?

-This is a question that many authors have tried to answer, yet the answer, I believe, like most truths, is really simple.
+This is a question that many authors have tried to answer, yet the answer, like most truths, is really simple.
 After reading countless well researched books on the subject, and 20 years experience as a Relationship Counsellor, counselling hundreds of people, there are only two phenomenons that almost all couples having problems experience.
 They are simply communication and conflict resolution.

 People often try to explain why their marriages have been unsuccessful in a manner which has really caused confusion amongst even some of the clearest thinking, an intelligent researchers and authors.
 You hear these explanations everywhere: financial difficulty, different beliefs, morals, values, culture, different interests, argued over everything, different expectations – the list is endless.
 These sound very plausible until you read the enormous body of evidence revealing the fact that people who have successful, happy and loving marriages, also have similar problems.
 The difference is how these challenges or issues are handled, or resolved by the couple.
 Thus, communication and conflict resolution are the integral facets in making or breaking of marriages.